TJBarolotta/BUA451-FinalProject-ThomasBartolotta/README.md

 2. [Insight #2]

 ##  Files
-- `FinalProject.ipynb`: Jupyter Notebook with all analysis and modeling
+- `BUA451-FinalProject-ThomasBartolotta-CitiBike Analysis.ipynb`: Jupyter Notebook with all analysis and modeling
 - `README.md`: This file
-- [Any other files you include]